brylevkirill/notes/Bayesian Inference and Learning.md

 ----

+  "Bayesian inference is application of Bayes' theorem to update probability of hypothesis as more evidence or information becomes available."

   "Probability is the representation of uncertain or partial knowledge about the truth of statements."

   "Logical inference is about what is certain to be true.
 Statistical inference is about what is likely to be true."